HumanCellAtlas/dcp-community/rfcs/text/0000-Incident-Response-Plan.md

    1. Affected system(s) and application(s), with associated version information
    1. Number of users affected
    1. Data types involved

+If an Incident Handler is, for any reason, unable to access the dcp-security GitHub repo, please submit the same information to [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).

 __Step 2__: Incident Handler will post an incident notification to the HumanCellAtlas/dcp-security Slack channel.
 The notification should not contain detailed information; instead, it should link to the incident’s tracking ticket.